The Seafarers' Charity

+The Seafarers' Charity is a non-governmental organisation which supports seafarers and their families around the world through grants to maritime welfare organisations.

-The Seafarers' Charity (Seafarers UK, formerly King George's Fund for Sailors) is the leading grant-making charity that was established in 1917 as The King George’s Fund for Sailors, to support the families of seafarers lost at sea during World War One, The Seafarers' Charity today supports seafarers throughout their seafaring careers and beyond.
-The charity supports organisations and projects across the Merchant Navy, Fishing Fleets, Royal Navy and Royal Marines.
+It was established in the UK in 1917 as The King George’s Fund for Sailors, to support the families of seafarers lost at sea during the First World War.
+Today The Seafarers' Charity raises money and awards grants to a range of delivery partners addressing the challenges of modern seafaring life.

+The charity supports, through fundraising and grant making, projects aimed at anyone who makes a living at sea, including seafarers in the Merchant Navy, Fishing Fleets, and Royal Navy.

-In 2023, The Seafarers' Charity awarded £2.4m in grants to support 50 maritime welfare charities.
+In 2025 it awarded £2.7m in grants to support more than 50 maritime welfare projects.